Lexion13/BLTZ/README.md

         algorithm: 'SHA-256'
     });

-pick up data from mongodb
+pick up data from mongodb with app.py

     #this is import pymongo driver
     from pymongo import MongoClient # Database connector